10

 02

-Tell me what matters, what you hope to feel, and what you’re unsure about.
+Tell me what matters to you.
+What you hope to feel.
+What you're unsure about.

 01

-Most couples who reach out only know they want something quiet and meaningful in Norway — and that’s more than enough to start.
-Every couple I've photographed has planned their elopement with me from abroad – I guide you through each step.
+Most couples who reach out only know they want something quiet and meaningful in Norway — and that's more than enough to start.
+Every couple I've photographed has planned their elopement with me from abroad.
+I'll guide you through each step.

 inspiration & ideas for your elopement